Stained concrete floors are beautiful! But many DIY’ers, including myself, have wondered can wood stain be used on concrete?

 — Middle Class Dad (@middleclassdad1) January 10, 2019

 If you’re seriously considering staining your concrete floors yourself, you will definitely want to check out my Step-by-Step Concrete Staining Guide of exactly how I did it (including all my mistakes you’ll want to avoid.
+Just click to read it on my site.

 I show you every step of the process and cover all the questions and challenges you’ll likely have.